JefferyFerris100/Project1/README.md

 We have installed the following Beats on these machines:
 Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
-Filebeat monitors the log files and collect log events and
+Filebeat monitors the log files and collect log events from the server then sends the data to logstash which can show any changes to a file.
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+Metricbeat collects data from the operating system and services then sends it to logstach which can show software, like Apache, for any updates,changes etc..

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: